 Bonus tip #1 - Show audio previews in a quick view lightbox

-So far, you've learned how to list your WooCommerce audio store products in a table layout with a column containing embedded audio players.
+So far, you've learned how to list your WooCommerce audio store products in a table layout with a column containing embedded WooCommerce music players.
 If you prefer, you can provide the audio samples in a quick view lightbox instead of directly in the product list.

-To set it up, simply install the plugin and add the embedded audio players or playlists to the product short description.
-This will appear as a music player in the quick view popup.
+To set it up, simply install the plugin and add the embedded audio players or playlists to the product's short description.
+This will appear as a music player for WooCommerce in the quick view popup.